 And of course, if sending email to someone in any of those states is construed as “doing business with them”, as it might well be, you could find yourself staring down the barrel of a lawsuit from that state’s Attorney General.

 A quick note: these laws all speak in terms of data controllers and data processors.
 You don’t really need to worry about that for these purposes; if you are building or maintaining an email list, you are a controller.
-(You can read more about what is a data controller and data processor here.)
+If you are sending out email on behalf of customers, such as an ESP, you are a data processor (You can read more about what is a data controller and data processor here.)

 Is an Email Address Considered Personal Data?